zxbodya/giphy-search/README.md

 - `App` root component, provides search box, and buttons to change the view
 - `Search` main part of application responsible for displaying search results for given search query and view setting
 - `SearchLoader` component responsible for providing data to be displayed in search results
-- `Preview` - displaying individual search result, or placeholder while it is loading
+- `Preview` - displaying individual giphy search result, or placeholder when it is not loaded yet

 ---